ITP Year: 2019

 In May 2023, Vishi conducted an exhibition titled Keshkala- The art of hair in India in Patna with the collaboration of Gent University, Belgium.
 This exhibition will be travelling to Brussels in 2024.

-Vishi has been working on a workshop entitled Vernacular Architecture and sustainability, which will be held in Ladakh, India, in June 2021.
-This is a collaborative programme of two NGOs, Dharohar, Chhattisgarh and Himalyan Institute of Archaeology and Allied Sciences, Ladakh.
-50 Participants and experts will be the part of this workshop.
+In 2021 Vishi put together a workshop entitled Vernacular Architecture and sustainability, which was held in Ladakh, India.
+The workshop hosted 50 participants, and was a collaborative programme between two NGOs, Dharohar, Chhattisgarh and Himalyan Institute of Archaeology and Allied Sciences, Ladakh.

 At the British Museum